 Once a Chapter 7 bankruptcy is discharged, will it still affect my credit score?

-The good news is that as time goes by and you begin to reestablish your credit, the bankruptcy notations will begin to affect you less and less.
+The good news is that as time goes by and you begin to reestablish your credit, the bankruptcy notations will begin to affect your credit less and less.
 Eventually, the bankruptcy and the accounts included in the bankruptcy will automatically be removed from your credit report.

 Thanks for asking.